nhtua/pycooler-digital-display/README.md

 ### How to run with `sudo` permission
 Usually due to security reason, python code cannot modify a device that has not mounted properly (mount in the file system, not "mount" to the motherboard).
 You can still see the device path is `/dev/*`, is not something like `/mnt/*`.
 Especially in our case, you don't need to mount a Cooler to file system :D. So you would have to run python script with `sudo`.
-You don't need to follow steps bellow if you're a root user.
+You don't need `sudo -i` if you're a root user.

 ```shell
 sudo -i $(which python) app.py COMMAND args --options